UAS or UNI: A comparison

 • bigger budget for research

-• individual organisation of studies and timetables
+• individual organisation of studies and timetable

-• usually no attendance required
+• oftentimes no obligatory attendance

 • individual organisation

-• knock-out exams (STEOP)
+• Knock-Out exams (STEOP)

-• potential delays in studies
+• potential delays

 Conclusion